 The Superintendent of Clayton County Public Schools fully supports the authority of principals and teachers in Clayton County Public Schools under O.C.G.A. § 20-2-738, including establishing and disseminating procedures.
-Teachers may remove students who repeatedly or substantially interfere with the teacher's ability to communicate effectively with the students in the class or with the ability of the student's classmates to learn, where the student's behavior is in violation of the student code of conduct, provided that the teacher has previously filed a report pursuant to O.C.G.A. § 20-2-737, as described below, or determines that such behavior of the student poses an immediate threat to the safety of the student's classmates or the teacher.
+Teachers may remove students who repeatedly or substantially interfere with the teacher's ability to communicate effectively with students in the class or with the ability of classmates to learn, where the student's behavior violates the student code of conduct, provided the teacher previously filed a report pursuant to O.C.G.A. § 20-2-737, or determines such behavior of the student poses an immediate threat to the safety of the student's classmates or teacher.

-Any teacher, who has knowledge that a student has exhibited behavior that repeatedly or substantially interferes with the teacher's ability to communicate effectively with the students in the classroom or with the students' ability to learn, is required to file a report to the principal's office.
+Any teacher with knowledge of student behavior that repeatedly or substantially interferes with a teacher's ability to communicate effectively with students in the classroom or with students' ability to learn, is required to file a report to the principal's office.
 The report shall be filed with the principal or his/her designee within one school day of the most recent occurrence of such behavior, shall not exceed one page, and shall describe the behavior of the student.
-The principal or designee shall send a copy of the report to parents within one school day of receiving it and shall include information on how the parents may contact the principal or designee.
-The principal or designee shall also provide written notification of disciplinary action taken to both the parent and the teacher within one school day.
-(O.C.G.A. § 20-2-737)
+The principal or designee shall send a copy of the report to parents within one school day of receiving it and shall include information on how parents may contact the principal or designee.
+The principal or designee shall also provide written notification of disciplinary action taken to both the parent and the teacher within one school day as per O.C.G.A. § 20-2-737.